eigerco/solana-spec/implementation-details.md

 >
 >After receiving the `Ma` message, C would have three scores stored in RCE for the origin A: for both nodes A and B the score would be 1, for G it would be 0, and the `num_upserts` value would be 1.

-When the number of `num_upserts` reaches a defined threshold (20 currently), nodes with the lowest score will be pruned:
+When the number of `num_upserts` reaches a defined threshold (20 currently), nodes with the lowest score will be pruned.

+Pruning Goal:
+1) Eliminate most redundant paths but maintain some redundancy (at least 2 peers) on incoming edges to avoid an eclipse attack
+2) Remove slow paths
+3) Remove lower staked paths to help prevent a lower staked node from spamming high staked nodes

+Pruning Algorithm:
 ```rust
 let mut sum = 0;
 let mut pos = 0;